Alekxys29/mini-project-nodejs/README.md

 7. Run `npm install -g nodemon`

+8. If your database doesn't exist yet, you can just call `npx sequelize-cli db:create` command.
+With proper access it will create that database for you.

 8. Run `npx sequelize-cli db:migrate` to create all required tables

 9. Run `npx sequelize-cli db:seed:all` to seed all initial values